Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2023-01-12-MAE_decompose.md

 ---

 The matrix elements of $L_z$, $L_x$ and $L_y$ can be easily generated using [:link: wanSOC](https://github.com/Chengcheng-Xiao/wanSOC) package.
-For example, the matrix elements of $L_x$ under the basis of $d$ orbitals can be generated using:
+For example, the matrix elements of $L_x$ under the basis of $d$ orbitals can be generated using the following code:

 ```python
 from __future__ import print_function